 The little we know of Socrates was chronicled by other Athenians, primarily Aristophanes, Xenophon, and—most importantly—Plato.
 Born in Athens in 469 or 470 BC, Socrates was uneducated and came from a humble background.
 But he was eager to learn: At around 450 BC, when he was a young man, he sought to meet visiting philosophers, including Parmenides and Zeno of Elea.
 (Because of Socrates’ immense influence, we now consider these thinkers as being among the ‘pre-Socratic’ philosophers!)
 Some sources state that Socrates was a mason before becoming a philosopher and teacher.
 In any case, he became a celebrated soldier, fighting for Athens against Sparta in the Peloponnesian War, which raged between 431 and 404 BC.
 In 406 BC, he may have also belonged to the boule, part of the citizen government of Athens.

 It was only later in life that Socrates focused on philosophy.
-According to Xenophon, Socrates’ wife Xanthippe was not thrilled about this new profession.
-Philosophy paid little and, on top of that, he was reportedly so involved in his work that he was a less-than-attentive parent.
+Socrates’ wife Xanthippe was said to not be thrilled about this new profession.
+Philosophy, which to Socrates meant spending one’s days talking to people about ideas, paid nothing and, on top of that, he was reportedly so obsessed with his work that he was a less-than-attentive parent.

 Socrates: Oh?
 Then why do you go?

-Student: Because my parents make me.
+Student: Because my parents make me go.